julia3356/0605-test/README.md

 2. Navigate to the `demo` directory.
 3. Execute `go run .` to run the sample program.

+The output demonstrates:

+- basic syntax with functions and goroutines
+- variable declaration styles and recommendations
+- use of `interface{}` with type assertions
+- channels used as locks and for message passing
+- goroutine best practices with `sync.WaitGroup`
-The output demonstrates basic syntax, functions, concurrency using goroutines, a map demonstration highlighting initialization and iteration behaviors, and a struct usage demonstration showing zero values, literals, and pointer updates.
+- a map demonstration highlighting initialization and iteration behaviors
+- struct usage showing zero values, literals, and pointer updates.